 Groups, Programs, and Curriculum

-Mama Academic Group: This is an affinity group for faculty who are mothers or soon to be mothers, who seek a supportive community on campus to share resources and information with to support the well-being and success of women in academia.
-The group is led by Hilda Ontiveros, Ed.D., director of the Women's and Gender Studies Program and associate professor of sociology and anthropology.
-The Mama PhD group invites colleagues to share best practices, recommendations, and materials to support work-life efforts and institutional policies and practices that promote a diverse and family-friendly campus.
+Mama Academic Group: This is an affinity group for faculty and staff who are mothers, mothers-to-be, and caregivers for aging family members who seek a supportive community on campus to share resources and information.
+This group aims to support the wellbeing and success of women in academia.
+The Mama Academic group invites colleagues to share best practices, recommendations, and materials to support work-life efforts and institutional policies that promote a diverse and family-friendly campus.
+The group is co-chaired by Melissa C. Warak, Ph.D., Associate Professor of Art History, and Ashley Bangert, Ph.D., Associate Professor of Psychology.

 BUILDing SCHOLARS Center: As a member of the NIH Diversity Program Consortium (DPC), which was developed to enhance the diversity of the NIH funded workforce, this Building Infrastructure Leading to Diversity (BUILD) Center has as a mission to implement, evaluate, and sustain a suite of institutional, faculty and student development programs and activities that will positively transform the training of the next generation of biomedical researchers from the U.S. Southwest region, thus contributing to the diversity of biomedical research workforce.
 Using an asset-bundles framework focusing on educational endowment, science socialization, network development, family expectations, and material resources, the center addresses individual, social, and institutional level needs by synergistically enhancing institutional, faculty and student development.